cfpb/api/ccdb/index.md

 We don’t verify all the facts alleged in these complaints, but we take steps to confirm a commercial relationship between the consumer and the company.
 We may remove complaints if they don’t meet all of the publication criteria as defined in our
 <a class="icon-link icon-link__pdf icon-link__no-wrap" href="http://files.consumerfinance.gov/f/201303_cfpb_Final-Policy-Statement-Disclosure-of-Consumer-Complaint-Data.pdf">
     <span class="icon-link_text">policy statement</span>
 </a>.
 Data is generally refreshed nightly.
+Company level information should be considered in context of company size and/or market share.

 The Consumer Complaint Database contains complaints we've received about consumer financial products and services, including: